sign up log in

 The cuts by BNZ today position it also the lowest among the main banks for a fixed term of 18 months, and equal with many of their main rivals for terms of 1, 2, 3, 4 and 5 year rates.

-Update: Kiwibank announced changes today that become effective on Monday.
+Update: Kiwibank announced changes that become effective on Monday.
 Basically they match their rivals.

 Having noted that, we should also note that Heartland Bank's offer is online only.
 As such, there is no wiggle-room for negotiation with them.
 And brokers don't get paid by Heartland so there is no incentive for them to offer you these rates.
 You would have to go direct via their online process.

 But almost all other banks will have some flexibility in their rate offers.
 So the carded rates are just the start.
 Negotiate.
 How flexible they may be will depend on the strength of your financials.
-And don't forget, banks have savvy tools at hand to 'know' the likely valuation of your property, so if the LVR is near 80% you may not find them very accommodating for a lower rate.
+And don't forget, banks have savvy tools at hand to 'know' the likely valuation of your property, so if the loan-to-value ratio (LVR) is near 80% you may not find them very accommodating for a lower rate.
 With falling house prices, the point where low equity premiums start applying is shifting around as well.
 Beware.

 And the carded rates we report here can be different to the rates banks might offer in their banking app.
 We would like readers to reveal what their banking app shows as the potential offer rates.
 Please add that market intelligence in the comment section below.